 Contents: Conventional Loan vs FHA Loan

-edit What is a conventional loan?
+edit What is a Conventional Loan?

-edit What is an FHA loan?
+edit What is an FHA Loan?

-FHA loans are guaranteed by the Federal Housing Administration, a government agency.
-This guarantee makes it less risky for the lender to issue the loan, which allows lenders to lower their qualification criteria.
-This sometimes makes FHA loans the only way that two types of borrowers can buy a home:
+FHA loans are guaranteed by theU.S.
+Federal Housing Administration (i.e., the FHA).
+This guarantee reduces the risk lenders face when issuing loans, thus allowing lenders to lower their qualification criteria.
+This sometimes makes FHA loans the only way that borrowers with a poor credit score (<600) or low down payment (as little as 3.5%) can buy a home.

-edit Eligibility for conventional loans
+edit Eligibility for Conventional Loans

 edit Mortgage Insurance